Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-05-02-docker-compose-macos.markdown

 3. Open "Docker" app.

 4. Accept the terms.
-Select "Use recommended seetings" > "Finish".
+Select "Use recommended settings" > "Finish".

 5. Click on "Continue without signing in".